DreamOfTheRedChamber/system-design-interviews/Cache.md

 }
 ```

-3. redis-trib sends source node "CLUSTER GETKEYSINSLOT $slot $count" to get at most count number of key names belonging to slot.
+3. redis-trib sends source node CLUSTER GETKEYSINSLOT $slot $count to get at most count number of key names belonging to slot.
-4. for every key name obtained in step 3, redis-trib will send source node a "MIGRATE $target_ip $target_port $key_name 0 $time_out" command to migrate the slots from source to dest node.
+4. for every key name obtained in step 3, redis-trib will send source node a MIGRATE $target_ip $target_port $key_name 0 $time_out command to migrate the slots from source to dest node.
 5. Repeat step 3 and 4 until all key-value pairs belong to the slots have been migrated.
-6. redis-trib sends "CLUSTER SETSLOT $slot NODE $target_id" which will be broadcasted to all the nodes within the cluster.
+6. redis-trib sends CLUSTER SETSLOT $slot NODE $target_id which will be broadcasted to all the nodes within the cluster.

 #### Move and Ask redirection
 * MOVED means that we think the hash slot is permanently served by a different node and the next queries should be tried against the specified node, ASK means to send only the next query to the specified node.